-Modification of veterinary appointment protocols—animal patients from households experiencing COVID-19
+Modification of clinic appointment protocols—patients from households experiencing COVID-19

-- Recommend to clients who have a confirmed COVID-19 infected patient in the household to have a different member of the household care for the animal, if possible.
-The ill owner/household member should avoid contact with the pet as with other household members, including petting, snuggling, being kissed or licked, and sharing food.
-If the ill individual must care for the pet, they should wash their hands before and after interacting with the pet and wear a cloth face covering during all interactions.
+Recommend to clients that if a household member has COVID-19 infection, a different member of the household should care for the animal, if possible.
+The ill household member should avoid contact with the pet, including petting, snuggling, being kissed or licked, and sharing food.
+If the ill person must care for the pet, they should wash their hands before and after interacting with the pet and wear a cloth face covering during all interactions.